ChavisManzoniLab/MAS/docs/model.rst

 Change maDeepLabcut model
 ---------------------------

-To change the maDeepLabCut model, I highly encourage to follow my tutorial to not redo the entire pipeline.
+To change the maDeepLabCut model, follow the tutorial to not redo the entire pipeline.

-First, Create a new maDeepLabCut project
+| First, Install the DeepLabCut gui and create a new maDeepLabCut project
+| Installing the DeepLabCut gui in another environnement might be a good idea to avoid conflict

 .. _code_directive: